These are the best budget-saving tips if you want to learn how to save money and start being a Saving Junkie!

 Cooking at home is not only good for your budget but is so much healthier.
 Don’t order take out due to sheer laziness — to be honest, laziness and perceived inconveniences are the biggest hindrances to saving money.
 The internet has so much to offer in terms of cooking Once you get into the habit of it, you’ll find that cooking is very relaxing, and not as time-consuming as you thought.

-The first thing you can do is sign up for InboxDollars which pays you, in cash, to watch fun videos & take surveys and they'll also give you a $5 free bonus just to give it a try.
+The first thing you can do is sign up for InboxDollars which pays you, in cash, to watch fun videos & take surveys and they’ll also give you a $5 free bonus just to give it a try.
 By spending just 5-10 minutes per day on this (either on your lunch break or during TV commercial breaks) you can earn and save an extra $50/month.
-More people should be doing this!
+More people should be doing this.
+You can find more ways to make extra money here.

 Even though it’s something we don’t always think about, turning off any switches and removing any plugged-in devices can sufficiently reduce your monthly electricity bill.
 Get into the habit of turning everything off anytime you leave the house or anytime you aren’t directly using power.
 Consider having candlelight dinners once a week — they make for a great date night, and the power savings will soon add up!